watari3/GitBucket-Wiki/Tracing-&-logging.md

 ```

 The above configuration:
-- activates `DEBUG` traces for all gitbucket code
+- activates `DEBUG` traces for all GitBucket code
 - outputs the traces on 2 appenders:
   - STDOUT: a console appender printing on stdout by default
   - ROLLING: a file based appender tracing into files stored under `/opt/gitbucket/log/`